-Inevitably, I have been head over heels for this incredible country ever since I heard about its sparkling geothermal hotspots, colossal glaciers and surprisingly mild climate.
-Most visitors book the famous golden circle tour in Iceland, one of the most epic road trips in the entire world, to cover the top three most popular natural attractions in Iceland: Thingvellir, Gullfoss and Geysir.
+Inevitably, I have been head over heels for this incredible country ever since I heard about its sparkling geothermal hotspots, colossal glaciers, and surprisingly mild climate.
+Most visitors book the famous golden circle tour in Iceland, one of the most epic road trips in the entire world, to cover the top three most popular natural attractions in Iceland: Thingvellir, Gullfoss, and Geysir.
 As a travel blogger, I believe it is my moral responsibility to share the following pictures to help you see the beauty that is Iceland.

 1. Magical Northern Lights

 Let’s face it, witnessing the Northern Lights is on top of many people’s bucket list.
 Who’s to blame!
-It is one of the most beautiful natural occurrence in the world.
+It is one of the most beautiful natural occurrences in the world.
 Certainly, Iceland is probably the best place in the face of the earth to see this magical wonder.
 However, you might need the best of luck to see the mystical sky show as they are so unpredictable.
 So, if you plan to see the Northern Lights in Iceland, the best advice I can give you is to allocate at least one week in Iceland to increase your chances of seeing the light show.

 2. Humongous Glaciers